kfitfk/kfitfk.github.io/_posts/2020-03-15-svg-gradient-units.md

 title: SVG Gradient Units
 category: programming
 poster: https://img.alicdn.com/tfs/TB1fhwQyeH2gK0jSZJnXXaT1FXa-2400-500.jpg
-summary: This article talks about the 2 unit systems used in SVG gradient: objectBoundingBox and userSpaceOnUse and how to convert from one to another.
+summary: This article talks about the 2 unit systems used in SVG gradient, objectBoundingBox and userSpaceOnUse and how to convert from one to another.
 ---

 ## Intro